typehero/typehero/challenges/aot/2023/1/prompt.md

 - `ginger-bread`
 - `chocolate-chip`

-But the elves have some kind of fancy code-gen build step (built in Rust, of course), so all Santa needs to do is update the `SantasFavoriteCookies` type.
+But the elves have some kind of fancy code-gen build step (built in Rust, of course), so all Santa needs to do is update the `SantasFavoriteCookies` type to accept either of his favorite cookies.

 Can you help?